stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 [[31:19]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1879s) **Bob:**
 I can't have been in the right bit of the building.
 I didn't see any booth babes.
 Where were they?

 I saw lots of people in like the costumes, like, you know, the mascots or what have you.
-But something else I was just thinking, which is good, talking about top signals is there wasn't an excessive ripple representation.
+But something else I was just thinking, which is good, talking about top signals is there wasn't an excessive [Ripple](https://ripple.com/) representation.
 So, because that's always a good top sign, right?

-Is if there's lots of interest in XRP, that signals new entries into the market.
+Is if there's lots of interest in [XRP](https://en.wikipedia.org/wiki/XRP_Ledger), that signals new entries into the market.

 [[32:02]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1922s) **Kieren:**
 I wonder if that's changed.
-It used to be like, the joke that I've both experienced in my face-to-face life and like on crypto Twitter, it's like when you're like, dentist or realtor friend asks you about what you think about Cardano or Ripple, then it's time to sell, you know.
+It used to be like, the joke that I've both experienced in my face-to-face life and like on crypto-twitter, it's like when you're like, dentist or realtor friend asks you about what you think about [Cardano](https://cardano.org/) or [Ripple](https://ripple.com/), then it's time to sell, you know.

 [[32:25]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1945s) **Bob:**
-There was plenty of Charles, but no Ripples.
+There was plenty of [Charles](https://en.wikipedia.org/wiki/Charles_Hoskinson), but no [Ripple](https://ripple.com/)-ers.

 [[32:32]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1952s) **Kieren:**
 Yeah, I wonder.
-I think BNB flipped XRP recently.
+I think [BNB](https://en.wikipedia.org/wiki/Binance#BNB) flipped [XRP](https://en.wikipedia.org/wiki/XRP_Ledger) recently.

 [[32:39]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1959s) **Bob:**
 They did, I just saw that.
 Yeah, up to number three.

 [[32:45]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1965s) **Victor:**
 Amazing.
-How are you guys feeling about like, you know, like having been in the space for so long that long-term projects like MetaMask are now launching a token?
+How are you guys feeling about like, you know, like having been in the space for so long that long-term projects like [MetaMask](https://metamask.io/) are now launching a token?

 [[32:54]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1974s) **Kieren:**
 Oh, yeah, yeah.
 This is another part of the crazy.
 This is a good reminder.

 I think it basically just a lot was held back by uncertainty.
-And so like the high quality stuff, a strange thing about the Gensler era was that it felt like at least the eye of Sauron was on the good projects and the bad projects, in a sense, were sort of left to run.
+And so like the high quality stuff, a strange thing about the [Gensler era](https://en.wikipedia.org/wiki/Gary_Gensler) was that it felt like at least the [eye of Sauron](https://en.wikipedia.org/wiki/Eye_of_Sauron_(disambiguation)) was on the good projects, and the bad projects, in a sense, were sort of left to run.
 And the good ones, so like any industry, like if you looked at all of the businesses, most of them are bad.

 Most of them go out of business.
 And if you imagine if you like made all the businesses publicly traded, most of the stocks would go to zero.
 So you would kind of expect in crypto that like most tokens are bad.